 (2) A licence may be granted under this section upon such terms and subject to such conditions as the Minister thinks fit.

-66. Closure of navigable waters
+66. Closure of waters

-(1) Where the chief executive officer is satisfied that for reasons of safety or by reason of an emergency it is expedient that any waters should be closed to navigation or closed to navigation by vessels of a particular type or class, the chief executive officer may direct an authorised person by order to close those waters to navigation accordingly and effect shall be given to such an order in accordance with its terms.
+(1) Where the chief executive officer is satisfied that for reasons of safety or by reason of an emergency it is expedient that any State waters should be closed to navigation or closed to navigation by vessels of a particular type or class, the chief executive officer may by order close those waters to navigation accordingly and effect shall be given to such an order in accordance with its terms.

-(2) An order made by an authorised person under subsection (1) —
+(2) An order under subsection (1) —

-(a) may be served on the person in charge of a vessel; and
+(a) may be served on the master of a vessel; and

 (b) shall be published for general information in such part of the State as is likely to be affected by the order as soon as practicable and in such manner as the chief executive officer considers likely to be appropriate having regard to the circumstances and what may be practicable; and